-Join Diana Weynand for an in-depth discussion in this video Goodbye, part of Effective Storytelling with Final Cut Pro X v10.1.x.
+Join Diana Weynand for an in-depth discussion in this video Goodbye, part of Final Cut Pro X v10.1.x: Effective Storytelling.

 - There's nothing like a good, effective story.…Unfortunately, it's easier to recognize one…than it is to create one.…But if you follow the guidelines in this course,…you'll be able to harness your footage…and combine the elements in a way that will be effective,…that you will enjoy, and that hopefully,…will make your audience laugh, or cry, or be deeply moved.…And that's how you'll know your story was effective.…If you'd like to learn more about Final Cut Pro,…Premiere or Avid editing applications,…you can find essential training classes on lynda.com.…